s-n-g/i3-keylist/README.md

 **i3wm-keylist.sh**.
 This way, it's up to YAD to take care of GTK theme breakages.

+So, here you are: three scripts that are basically perform the same function.
+Just test them and use the one that suits you best.

+Enjoy!

 ## 1. Script i3wm-keylist-view.py

 This is the primary script of this project.